adjtomo/pysep/docs/pysep.rst

     sep = Pysep(overwrite_event_tag="event_abc",
                 config_fid="event_abc.yaml", ...)

 .. note::

-    The output SAC file names are hardcoded and cannot be changed by the user.
+    The output SAC file names are hardcoded as trace IDs and cannot be changed by the user.
 If this is a required feature, please open up a GitHub issue, and the developers will address this need.